raulberari/vigoare/README.md

-# Vigoare Photo Webpage
+# Vigoare Webpage

-Website repository for some of the (mostly mobile) photography I did between 2015 and 2024.
+Website repository for everything I publish.
+It started as a portofolio of the (mostly mobile) photography I did between 2015 and 2017.
+Now it includes everything I made up until 2024.

-# Features

-- responsive, fits on every device width
-- circle button for dark mode
-- square button for multiple-column mode